-You implement tracers in the language of your service’s code to create and collect span data used to describe distributed traces in your system.
+You instrument your services to create and collect telemetry data used to describe distributed traces and metrics in your system.
 This instrumentation lives in your microservices, functions, web, mobile clients, anywhere your system accesses functionality.
-Lightstep tracers are built on top of the OpenTracing library and are fully open source.

-Satellites are Lightstep components that communicate with the tracers to collect 100% of the created telemetry data.
-Satellites store that data for a period of time called the recall window before it’s sent to the Hypothesis Engine for further analysis, and then deleted to make room for new data.
+Satellites are Lightstep components that communicate with your instrumentation to collect 100% of the telemetry data.
+Satellites store and analyze that data for a period of time called the recall window before it’s sent to the Hypothesis Engine for further analysis.
 Satellites analyze the performance of each segment against historical performance, error rates, and throughput.

 Lightstep offers three types of Satellites: a locally run satellite that developers use during individual coding and testing to speed up instrumentation time, public remote satellites used by development environments to quickly observe your full system pre-production, and on-premise Satellites that you configure and maintain to meet your specific production environment requirements.

 Lightstep Hypothesis Engine

 Once Satellites analyze 100% of the unsampled data, they send any data that serves as examples of application errors, high latency, or other interesting events to the Hypothesis Engine.
 The engine further analyzes the data, builds complete traces and dynamic service diagrams, deduces correlations among the data, and monitors for changes in performance after deploys.
 Along with trace data, the engine also monitors metrics and logs to provide full observability into your system’s performance.

 The Hypothesis Engine durably stores the data for as long as your Data Retention policy allows.
 Historical comparisons allow you to quickly see when things are not normal.
 Post-mortems can contain real data to show exactly what happened and when.